eaasi/user-handbook/source/overview/monitoring.rst

 - ``https://<eaasi-domain>/dashboard``

-    can be used to poll the EaaSI UI
+    can be used to poll the EAASI UI

 - ``https://<eaasi-domain>/admin``